15

 Anticipate the hundreds of sub queries that an AI tool will generate from one single user question.
 Create content that answers all of those tangential questions through related topic clusters.
 Cover the main topic and every related subtopic that curious readers might want to explore further.

 An example of a query fan out for “how to start a podcast” shows how this works in practice.
 The main query generates sub queries about what microphone to buy, how to edit audio for free, where to host podcast files, how to get guests for the show, and how to submit to Apple Podcasts.
-For each sub query, you need related content such as a microphone buying guide, a free editing software tutorial, a podcast hosting comparison chart, guest outreach email templates, and a platform submission walk through for each directory.

 12. Consistency Over Intensity